NachoColl/blockchain-web-services/docs/index.md

 While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed Smart Contracts is growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology requirements.

 Which Blockchain should I choose?
 How do I manage my Wallet and pay network recurrent fees?
 Should I build my Smart Contracts from scratch?
-Can we build on top of Blockchain as we're used to build applications today?
+Can we build on top of Blockchain as we're used to developing applications today?
 Are there state-of-the-art blockchain solutions ready to use?

 Blockchain Web Services brings an answer and a solution to those questions.